-Graduate students are required to serve as a teaching assistant for a minimum of three quarters (for doctoral students) or one quarter (for Master's students) during their residence.
-Students are required to enroll in EE 399, University Teaching, during the quarter in which they serve as a teaching assistant.
-Instructors will evaluate them and submit the evaluation to the Graduate Advisor at the end of the quarter.
+Graduate students are required to teach as a teaching assistant for a minimum of three quarters (for doctoral students) or one quarter (for Master's students) during their residence.
 Written evaluations of teaching performance may be attached to the student's permanent record.